phebe-abraham/Resume--Abraham-Phebe/README.md

       * Assisting the group of researcher in putting together research material and presentations to present to the board.
 Also, maintenance of the research area.
 * June, 2007- June, 2009:  _Volunteer at University Community Hospital of Tampa_
       * Assist in answering phones, assisting patients on my floor, and the unit secretary and nurses.

+####Work
+* June, 2015- Present: Babysitter
+     * Take care of the child by watching them and providing daily needs, such as food, activity/exercise, and hygiene.